jazzband/pathlib2/README.txt

 Version 0.5
 ^^^^^^^^^^^

+- Add Path.mkdir().
-- Added Python 2.7 compatibility by Michele Lacchia
+- Add Python 2.7 compatibility by Michele Lacchia.
+- Make parent() raise ValueError when the level is greater than the path length.